Dsspinetti/Spinetti_Dominick_Capstone_CaseStudy/README.md

  - Added more test classes for repositories and added delete mapping for course and faq pages.
  - Created the rest of the testing classes for Impl classes.

+#### Update for 4/21/22 (85%)
+ - Going to start working on image upload for creation of a new course.

 ## Technical Challenges